aaronburt/Calculate/README.md

 ## License

 This code is provided as is.
 You are free to use, modify, and distribute it.
-(Or specify a license like MIT, Apache 2.0, etc.)